 - Drag “LuckScout-MACD.ex4” and drop it on the chart.

 If you don’t like to install the colored MACD, then you can use the regular one that comes with MT4 or your favorite trading platform.

-How Does MACD Look Like on the Price Chart?
+How Does MACD Look on the Price Chart?

-The below chart shows how colored MACD looks like.
+The chart below shows how colored MACD looks.
 It also has the Moving Average 9 but we always set it to zero, because we don’t use it.
 It doesn’t help.
 In the indicator you downloaded above, it is set to zero by default, but you can change it back to 9 if you like.

-The MACD bars (histogram) you see on the below chart, reflect the difference of the main and signal lines.
+MACD Bars (Histogram) you see on the chart below reflect the difference of the main and signal lines.
 On the price chart, you see the main and signal lines.
 The red one is the main line and the green line is the signal line.
-As you see, wherever the distance of these two moving lines is bigger, the MACD bars will become longer too, and wherever these two lines cross, the length of the related MACD bar is zero (follow the black arrows).
+As you see, wherever the distance of these two moving lines is bigger, MACD bars will become longer too, and wherever these two lines cross, the length of the related MACD bar is zero (follow the black arrows).

 As you see, when there is an upward movement and pressure (the market is bullish), MACD histograms go up and change to blue and when there is a downward pressure and movement (the market is bearish), they go down and change the color to red.

 MACD bars form highs and lows.
 When we have an uptrend, they form higher lows and when we have a downtrend, they form lower highs and when bars go under the zero level, they form lower lows:

 How Does MACD Save You from Going against the Trend?